Hygiene and Respiratory Etiquette

 - All visitors to campus facilities will be strongly encouraged to wash their hands prior to or immediately upon entering a facility.

 - All work and classroom facilities have hand-sanitizer dispensers located in each restroom.

 - Hand sanitizer will also be available through office services (sanitizers must be of greater than 60% alcohol).

 - Employees, students and visitors will be instructed to cover their mouth and nose with their sleeve or a tissue when coughing or sneezing and to avoid touching their face, in particular their mouth, nose and eyes, with their hands.

 - Employees, students and visitors should dispose of tissues in the trash and wash or sanitize their hands immediately afterward.

 - Respiratory etiquette will be demonstrated on posters and supported by making tissues and trash receptacles available in work and classroom places.

-In order to help keep the campus community safe when the University opens this fall, face coverings will be required on campus.
+In order to help keep the campus community safe face coverings are required on campus.

 Students who wish to report concerns or issues about hygiene and respiratory etiquette can contact the Student Affairs Office at email@example.com or (507) 389-2121.

 Employees who wish to report concerns or issues may do so by contacting the Provost’s Office at firstname.lastname@example.org.